Lockdowns in Asia as some nations see 1st major virus surges

 The recent death toll has been low, however, and authorities attribute that to the fact that many who have been vaccinated were at-risk older Koreans.

-Amid a spike in infections in the Seoul area, authorities announced that starting Monday they would impose the strongest restrictions yet.
+Amid a spike in infections in the Seoul area, authorities announced Friday that starting next week they would impose the strongest restrictions yet.
 Those include prohibiting private social gatherings of three or more people after 6 p.m., shutting down nightclubs and churches, banning visitors at hospitals and nursing homes and limiting weddings and funerals to family-only gatherings.

 No country has been worse hit in the region recently than Indonesia.
 The seven-day rolling averages of daily cases and deaths both more than doubled over the past two weeks.